 90-day mortality rate and recorded mortality events

 When will the public facing profiles be available to preview?

 The preview of public facing profiles is available through NJR Clinician Feedback for all surgeons was up to 31st December 2019.

 Throughout December 2019 surgeons have been able to submit any additional profile information - including a photo, specialty areas and professional membership(s).

 How are small numbers of procedures displayed on the website?

 Consultants in charge showing less than five procedures will have numbers masked on the NJR Surgeon and Hospital Profile site in accordance with the Office of National Statistics small numbers policy.
-This does not apply on the NHS Choices website.

 How are new Consultants in charge identifiable to patients?